antoniovfonseca/antoniovfonseca/README.md

 + 👨‍💻 I am a research assistant on the project "Irrigation as climate-change adaptation in the Cerrado biome of Brazil evaluated with new quantitative methods, socio-economic analysis, and scenario models" funded by [NASA](https://lcluc.umd.edu/node/39545) 🚀

-+ 💻 My research interests include GIS, Remote Sensing, Land use and land cover maps, Spatial Analysis, and Uncertainty in spatial data.
++ 💻 I conduct research in geography with a focus on remote sensing and spatial analysis to understand land use and land cover changes across different Brazilian biomes.
+I use time series of Landsat imagery and platforms such as Google Earth Engine to reconstruct historical patterns and identify processes of deforestation and forest degradation, particularly in the Amazon.
+My work integrates GIS techniques and uncertainty assessment to improve mapping accuracy and provide evidence to support conservation policies and land management.

 + 💡 More information can be found on my [LinkedIn](https://www.linkedin.com/in/antonio-fonseca-3a12054b/) | [Google Scholar](https://scholar.google.com/citations?user=ov2hKjYAAAAJ&hl=en)